flame-engine/flame/doc/tutorials/klondike/step1.md

 still some sprites will be needed in order to draw the cards.

-In order to prepare the graphic assets, I first took a physical playing card and measured it to be 63mm × 88mm, which is the ratio of approximately `1.4`.
+In order to prepare the graphic assets, I first took a physical playing card and measured it to be 63mm × 88mm, which is the ratio of approximately `10:14`.
 Thus, I decided that my in-game cards should be rendered at 1000×1400 pixels, and I should draw all my images with this scale in mind.

 Note that the exact pixel dimensions are somewhat irrelevant here, since the images will in the end be scaled up or down, according to the device's actual resolution.
 Here I'm using probably a bigger resolution than necessary for phones, but it would also work nicely for larger devices like an iPad.

-And now, without further ado, the graphic assets for the Klondike game (don't judge too harshly, I'm not an artist):
+And now, without further ado, here's my graphic asset for the Klondike game (I'm not an artist, so don't judge too harshly):

 ![](app/assets/images/klondike-sprites.png)

 Right-click the image, choose "Save as...", and store it in the `assets/images` folder of the project.
-At this point our project structure looks like this (there are other files too, of course, but these are the important ones):
+At this point our project's structure looks like this (there are other files too, of course, but these are the important ones):
 ```text
 klondike/